CarnifexRegis/IN2018-Spatial-AR-Guide/README.md

 TODO: Project description

 ## Resources
-To run the App both a Azure Cloud Anchor and Azure Speech resource needs to be created.
+To run the App both an Azure Cloud Anchor and a Azure Speech resource need to be created.
 Verification info for Cloud Anchors need to be inserted into Assets/AzureSpatialAnchors.SDK/Resources and Azure Speech info needs to be inserted into the AnchorWatcher Scene in the SpeechManager